How is Zeffy free?

 However, not all goals are achieved through funding.
 Here are some notable examples of the different types of goals to set:

-• Major gifts: These are the largest contributions your nonprofits receive.
+• Major donor stewardship: These are the largest contributions your nonprofit organizations receive.
 How many major gifts are you aiming to receive, and what amount would you want each gift to be?

 • Donor retention: It refers to the number of recurring donors that contribute to your nonprofit from year to year and fundraising campaign to campaign.
 What is the donor retention rate you’re targeting this year?